arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-3.md

 ```

 Beside some specific syntax that might exist for it &mdash; and which
-we don't care at the moment &mdash; the point is that we can alway
+we don't care at the moment &mdash; the point is that we can think of
-write `parseRockTrio` reusing `parseString` and `parsePerson`.
-Good.
+writing `parseRockTrio` reusing `parseString` and `parsePerson`.
+This
+is the basis of composition.

 What if we also have `SoloArtist` to be parsed as: